Hyunwoo Oh

 I’m a PhD student in Computer Science at the University of California, Irvine, supervised by Prof. Mohsen Imani @ BIASLab.

-Previously, I was a Junior Engineer at Hanwha Systems, a leading Korean defense electronics company, where I worked on designing SoC FPGA-based image processors, developing RTOS, and optimizing compute kernels for heterogeneous SoCs—primarily for infrared image processing.
+Previously, I was a Junior Engineer at Hanwha Systems, a leading Korean defense electronics company, where I designed SoC FPGA–based image processing pipelines, developed RTOS software, and optimized compute kernels for heterogeneous SoCs for infrared imaging systems.

-I earned my M.S. in Electronic Engineering from Seoul National University of Science and Technology in 2023, advised by Prof. Seung Eun Lee.
-My Master’s research included:
+Before starting my PhD, I received my M.S. in Electronic Engineering from Seoul National University of Science and Technology, advised by Prof. Seung Eun Lee.
+My master’s work explored processor architectures for posit arithmetic and domain-specific parallel accelerators, mostly realized on FPGAs and later fabricated as ASICs.